On July 14, Haiti received its first batch of COVID-19 vaccines — 500,000 doses donated by the U.S government through the COVAX dose-sharing program.

 More donations from well-supplied countries are needed, Gough added.
 "Most of the Haitian population is at risk of remaining unvaccinated due to the limited availability of doses currently in the country."

 The other challenge is vaccine hesitancy.
 Preliminary results of a UNICEF-supported perception study conducted in June by the University of Haiti showed that only 22 percent of Haitians would accept the jab.

 UNICEF's teams on the ground are working on many fronts to support the vaccination rollout: enhancing communications to tackle misinformation and build trust in the vaccine, enhancing transportation and other logistics and strengthening the country's cold chain.
 UNICEF has installed some 920 solar refrigerators in Haiti over the past three years to ensure vaccine quality where access to electricity remains unreliable.
 Additional cold storage rooms are in the works.

-To further faciitate the rollout, UNICEF has also called on armed groups to allow frontline health workers to safely transport, distribute and administer vaccines through humanitarian corridors.
+To further faciitate the vaccine rollout, UNICEF has also called on armed groups to allow frontline health workers to safely transport, distribute and administer vaccines through humanitarian corridors.

 "Our role now is to keep vaccines in appropriate storage conditions, from the airport to their use in all departments of the country," said UNICEF's representative in Haiti Bruno Maes.
 "With the level of misinformation around vaccines, this vaccination campaign will not be easy.”

 Top photo: COVID-19 vaccine doses, donated by the U.S. government as part of the COVAX dose-sharing program, arrive in Port-au-Prince on July 14, 2021.© UNICEF/UN0489200/Fils Guillaume